 It’s extremely important that you follow the correct procedural rules when making an application.
 If you are unsure about any aspect of the rules, it’s best to instruct a Solicitor to prepare the application instead.

-Any court action under the Protection of Harassment Act 1997 must be started using a “Part 8 Claim Form” which you must complete where applicable and set out your case including all the relevant details.
+Any court action under the Protection of Harassment Act 1997 must be started using a “Part 8 Claim Form” which you must complete where applicable and set out your case, including all the relevant details.
 In that form, you must specify what you are asking the Court to do, i.e make an Order for an Injunction.

 The form must be accompanied by a “Form N16A: Application for Injunction” which must be completed appropriately.
 You must also prepare a witness statement which sets out your case in quite some detail including the incidents against you and exhibit any evidence to that witness statement.
-You must ensure all your evidence that you intend to rely upon is exhibited to this witness statement, otherwise, the Court can refuse to take it into consideration if it is sent to the Court at a later date.
+You must ensure all your evidence that you intend to rely upon is exhibited to this witness statement; otherwise, the Court can refuse to take it into consideration if it is sent to the Court at a later date.

 You must then take your completed court papers to your local county court hearing centre and ask for it to be issued.
 In due course, you will then be given a hearing date for the matter to be determined by a Judge.